Associate Professor Sajjad Rizvi

 Telephone: 01392 724037

-Associate Professor of Islamic Intellectual History d Islamic Studies
+Associate Professor of Islamic Intellectual History and Islamic Studies

-I am the Director of the Institute of Arab and Islamic Studies, with principal research interest in Islamic intellectual history, playing an active role in the Centre for the Study of Islam, and of the Islamic Studies research cluster.
+My principal research interest is in Islamic intellectual history, playing an active role in the Centre for the Study of Islam, and of the Islamic Studies research cluster.
 I take on research students broadly in Islamic intellectual history.

 I work on Islamic intellectual history in the wider Persianate world.
 My particular interests which grew from my PhD at Cambridge on the philosophy of Mullā Ṣadrā Shīrāzī (d. c.
 1635) lie in post-Avicennan philosophical, theological and mystical traditions.
 My second main area of interest is Qurʾanic exegesis and textual hermeneutics.